hanadrizz/TrashPanda/README.md

-# WIP -  TrashPanda
+# TrashPanda
-Scavenger for pastebin to alert owners of sensitive data of potentially leaked contents.
-Will store as little as possible data.
+Sends requests to the archive of pastebin, and collects every single one.
+Sends one every 10 seconds.